Cloverpad/cloverpad-he-firmware/harukapad/configurator/README.md

-# More More Keypad!
-Configurator
+# Harukapad Configurator

-This folder contains the configurator application for the [More More Keypad!](https://github.com/Ace4896/more-more-keypad), a 3-key analog keypad for osu! themed after [MORE MORE JUMP!](https://www.sekaipedia.org/wiki/MORE_MORE_JUMP!) from Project Sekai.
+This folder contains the configurator application for the [Harukapad PCB](https://github.com/Ace4896/cloverpad-hardware), a 3-key analog keypad for osu! themed after [MORE MORE JUMP!](https://www.sekaipedia.org/wiki/MORE_MORE_JUMP!) from Project Sekai.

 ## Setting Up Development Environment